 This is a fantastic recipe for succulent barbecue chicken with incredible flavor.
 The multi-stage process is actually very simple, and it’s a great prep ahead meal.
 Spatchcocked chicken has become one of my favorite ways to prepare the bird to allow for cooked perfection—it seems to help preserve moisture in the breast meat and even out cooking time for the bird as a whole.

 I’d never basted a bird with a mayonnaise-based sauce before, and I was curious how it might turn out. *Spoiler: beer-brined BBQ chicken is definitely going to be a repeat recipe in my house.
-I served it with roasted zucchini and the recommended accompaniments in this recipe.
+I served it with roasted zucchini chips and the recommended accompaniments in this recipe.

 Why don’t I brine chicken in beer more often?
 Honestly, because I think it takes forever to work.
 Well, now I know differently.
 I eat a lot of chicken, so I know this simple brine worked its magic in the couple of hours it bathed the chicken in my refrigerator.
 The chicken came out moist and tender so there were no complaints there—we all enjoyed it.
 However, I would have liked to taste a little more complexity when I bit into the chicken covered in that rich reddish-brown rub.
 The chicken was beautiful coming out of the oven, and it smelled amazing, but the rub could have used a little salt.